 Since 1968, the U.S. Education Department (USED), through its Title III, Part B -Strengthening Historically Black Colleges and Universities (HBCUs) program (and the program's predecessor), has partnered with the University of the Virgin Islands to implement several projects that have served to strengthen UVI.
-Title III, Part B grants are awarded to HBCUs according to a formula, and provide financial assistance to these institutions to assist in establishing or strengthening their physical plants, financial management, academic resources, and endowments.
+Title III, Part B grants are awarded to HBCUs according to a formula and provide financial assistance to these institutions to assist in establishing or strengthening their physical plants, financial management, academic resources, and endowments.

-The Student Aid and Fiscal Responsibility Act (SAFRA) grant program was approved in 2010 as a supplemental funding source to provide additional aid to Minority Serving Institutions.
-Title III and SAFRA grant support is provided in five-year cycles.
+The Student Aid and Fiscal Responsibility Act (SAFRA) grant program was approved in 2010 (under Part F of Title III) as a supplemental funding source to provide additional aid to Minority Serving Institutions in two five-year cycles, ending in September, 2020.
+This temporary funding was replaced with the passage of the FUTURE Act in 2019, making the Part F funding permanent.
+Both Part B and Part F grant support are provided in five-year cycles.

 Administered by USED's Office of Institutional Services, the Title III, Part B program provides over \$220,000,000 to HBCUs across the United States.
-The UVI Title III Project Administration office is responsible for managing both the Title III Part B and SAFRA grants awarded to the institution.
+The UVI Title III Project Administration office is responsible for managing both the Title III Part B and Part F grants awarded to the institution.
 Together, these grants provide over \$2 million annually to strengthen programs at the institution.